 The UK has abundant shales at depth, although their distribution is not well known.
 The BGS is investigating the location, depth and properties of the shale as well as the processes that lead to economic accumulations of gas.

-The 2010 BGS/DECC Shale Gas report identified significant potential areas in northern England, including Widmerpool Gulf near Nottingham and a large area centred on the Elswick Gasfield, near Blackpool.
+The 2010 BGS/DECC Shale Gas report (published in 2012) identified significant potential areas in northern England, including Widmerpool Gulf near Nottingham and a large area centred on the Elswick Gasfield, near Blackpool.

 The recently published UK data and analysis for shale gas prospectivity covers work up to March 2009 and identifies high prospect areas.

 Ongoing BGS research work is focused in three main areas: